Minesweeper Extended

 }

-An area of cells is revealed by recursively checking the adjacent neighbors of empty cells.
-If a neighbor is either empty or a number, it is revealed.
+Revealing an area of cells is done by recursively checking if adjacent cells are either empty or a number.

 private void Unchord(CellData chord)